The newly established service offering is geared towards assisting companies to meet the challenges of an evolving market.

 Mazars is one of the top five audit and consulting firms on the African continent and is recognised as a major player in financial services.
 Excluding the Nigerian and South African market, Mazars is also the main player in banking sector in Africa auditing banks in 15 countries on the continent.
 The firm was recently appointed as auditor for Goldman Sachs in Europe, beating many other mid-tier firms.
 Other significant global credentials include Wells Fargo, BNP Paribas and AXA.
 The introduction of Mazars Financial Services Africa puts Mazars on par with the large auditing firms.

-“Mazars Financial Services Africa offers its financial services clients the personalised service that their businesses need.
+“This additional offering ensure financial services clients have personalised service that their businesses need.
 The business world is changing, and we are now well-placed to help our clients face the changes and challenges of a rapidly evolving market,” Ninan concludes.

 1. Digital Vortex 2019, Global Center for Digital Transformation, https://www.imd.org/contentassets/d4b328f064c844cd864a79369ba8405a/digital-vortex.pdf